Eric Martel

-Eric Martel (born 29 April 2002) is a German professional footballer who plays as a centre-back and defensive midfielder for Bundesliga club 1.
-FC Köln.
+Eric Martel (born 29 April 2002) is a German professional footballer who plays as a centre-back and defensive midfielder for club Mainz 05.

 Career

 Martel made his professional debut for RB Leipzig in the second round of the 2020–21 DFB-Pokal on 22 December 2020, coming on as a substitute in the 88th minute for Dayot Upamecano against Bundesliga side FC Augsburg.
 The away match finished as a 3–0 win.

 On 24 June 2022, it was announced that Martel would transfer to 1.
 FC Köln, where he signed a four-year deal.

+On 19 May 2026, Martel signed with Mainz 05.